However crowded the marketplace becomes, every marketer hopes to get their brand out there in front of as many eyeballs as possible.

 Unfortunately for the New England Patriots, someone took advantage of the situation, essentially making the robot tweet out a racial slur.

-It took over an hour for the team to realize the mistake and take down the tweet, but not before over 2,000 people retweeting it.
+It took over an hour for the social media team to realize the mistake and take down the tweet, but not before over 2,000 people retweeting it.
 The team apologized.
 It had relied too much on automation.

 As you can see, relying too much on automation not only makes your brand lose the human touch, it also can result in embarrassing moments.
 This is especially the case when you use traditional rule-based automation tools.